“If Christians cannot extend grace through faithful presence within the body of believers, they will not be able to

 Recently, someone asked me the following question.

-“Frank, if I had to summarize your ministry, it would be that Jesus is more than we ever imagined and we can learn to live by His life which is evidenced by treating others the way we want to be treated.
+“Frank, if I had to summarize your ministry, it would be that Jesus is more than we ever imagined and we can learn to live by His life which is evidenced by treating others the same way we want to be treated.
 Would you say that this is accurate?”

 I once wrote a piece for a periodical explaining why I am a Christian (which I’ll republish here in the future).
 I ended the piece by asking why those who aren’t Christians have decided not to follow Jesus (yet, at least).
 Here’s what one person wrote: